geniusdynamics/ns8-surrealdb/README.md

 ```

 The above command will:
-- start and configure the kickstart instance
+- start and configure the surrealdb instance
 - configure a virtual host for trafik to access the instance

 ## Get the configuration